patchell/FrontCad/README.md

 April 3, 2022
 Something happened betweem me an the repo.
 Couldn't fix it, so deleted it and then recreated  :(

+April 8, 2022
+Auto Scrolling Is working!
+Something I thought would be real hard is actually very easy.
+On to the meat of the program.